 The map is available as paper copy from the BGS bookshop.

-Opencast coal statistics
+Surface mined coal statistics

-Comprehensive statistics on opencast coal were, until 1999, published by the Planning Officers' Society.
+Comprehensive statistics on surfaced mined coal were, until 1999, published by the Planning Officers' Society.
 In collaboration with the Coal Authority and Planning Authorities, the BGS have continued the collation and publication of coal statistics.
 This survey will provide a vital input to monitoring Government policies for the development of the nation's shallow coal resources, and covers individual Mineral Planning Authorities in England, Scotland and Wales.
-The BGS MineralsUK website is the main portal for the current UK Opencast coal statistics and the archive of past coal statistics.
+The BGS MineralsUK website is the main portal for the current UK Surface mined coal statistics and the archive of past coal statistics.
 In addition, the information is also be summarised in the BGS United Kingdom Minerals Yearbook.

 Summary of information on coal for land-use planning purposes